Putin's cellist friend moved millions through Swiss bank accounts - prosecutors | Law-Order

 - Russian Federation

-A concert cellist linked to Vladimir Putin moved millions through Swiss bank accounts without any proper checks, prosecutors will allege on Wednesday, in a case that highlights the murky financial dealings of Russia's ruling elite.
+A concert cellist linked to Russian President Vladimir Putin moved millions of francs through Swiss bank accounts without any proper checks, Swiss prosecutors will allege on Wednesday at the opening of a trial of four bankers accused of helping him.
+Prosecutors say that Sergey Roldugin, a close friend of the Russian president according to the indictment and sanctioned by Switzerland, deposited millions of francs in Swiss bank accounts between 2014 and 2016.

-Four bankers are accused of helping Sergey Roldugin, a close friend of the Russian president according to the indictment, deposit millions of Swiss francs in Switzerland.
-They are due to appear at Zurich District Court on Wednesday accused of lacking diligence in financial transactions.
+The four bankers appeared at Zurich District Court at the start of their trial on Wednesday, accused of lacking diligence in financial transactions.
+Prosecutors allege they failed to do enough to determine the identity of the beneficial owner of the funds, according to the indictment seen by Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)